23 August to 7 September

 - Record of achievement / progress file if applicable

 - Depending on your course and circumstances you may need to pay for some or all of the following: course fee, materials fee, registration fee.
 We accept cash, cheque and credit card (excluding AmEx and Electron)

 - If you've received an Advanced Learner or Higher Education loan bring evidence of this with you

 - If your employer is paying your fees bring a signed letter on company letterhead stating that they will cover the cost of your course.

 - If you are 16-18, if possible, bring with you a reference from your last education establishment.

 - Non-EU nationals should bring evidence of their right to live in the UK

 - Non-EU nationals should ask about fees at enrolment and bring any relevant documentation

-If you are on income-based benefit and claiming fee remission, you must bring:
+If you are receipt of benefits you must bring: